ArtHitParade

 His contributions in theoretical physics are numerous.
 He solved Dirac's problem by imagining the quantum mechanism of charged particles in rotation, for which he shared in 1965 the Nobel Prize in Physics with Tomonaga and Schwinger.
 He also made fundamental advances in the model of the helium superfluidity and in the theory of quarks.
 He was also a visionary, encouraging as early as 1959 the development of nanotechnologies.

-On November 30 in New York, Sotheby's disperses Richard Feynman's research library, including autograph drafts of several lectures.
-Lot 67 estimated $ 800K consists of his Nobel medal and diploma along with two documents used during the ceremony.
+On November 30, 2018, Sotheby's dispersed Richard Feynman's research library, including autograph drafts of several lectures.
+The lot 67, sold for $ 975K, was made of his Nobel medal and diploma along with two documents used during the ceremony.

 In 1974 the Prize is awarded jointly to Friedrich von Hayek and Gunnar Myrdal "for their pioneering work in the theory of money and economic fluctuations and for their penetrating analysis of the interdependence of economic, social and institutional phenomena".